Mansi67/Duplicate_Pair_NLP_App/README.md

 # Duplicate_Pair_NLP_App

 This is a streamlit web app.
-It can tell whwther two questions are same or different.
+It can tell whether two questions are same or different.
 The dataset has been taken from Kaggle.

 # Kaggle Dataset :
 https://www.kaggle.com/competitions/quora-question-pairs/data